startae/hagrid/README.md

 ```

+**Discrepancy**: `grid--stretch` needs flex-box to be set on the child.
+This causes block-elements inside `grid-item--stretch` to not fill the container by default.
+Be sure to re-set the width!

 ### Using the generated grid in `/dist`:

 This repo includes a pre-built version of the grid.
 To use this version, please make sure to re-set your font-family on `grid-item`(used for inline-block grid) like this: